5 Reasons Why Midweek Breaks In Scotland Are So Good

 Enjoy a midweek break in Scotland

 After the past year or so, we all deserve a break!
-So, now that restrictions are beginning to lift, more and more people are starting to plan a break in the here to enjoy the fresh air and beauty of the Scottish Highlands.
+So, now that restrictions are beginning to lift, more and more people are starting to plan a break to enjoy the fresh air and beauty of the Scottish Highlands.
 After all, it’s the perfect place to relax in vast outdoor spaces with plenty of things to explore and do.
 And we want to help you make more of your Scottish holidays with advice on when is best to book.
 As such, we recommend making more of your money by booking midweek breaks in Scotland for your escape.
 And here’s why…

 So, why is midweek up here so much better than the weekend?
 Well, here are our 5 top reasons to book a midweek break at Kingsmills Hotel in Inverness.

 Firstly, we are experiencing a post lockdown travel boom!
 And here, weekend breaks book fast.
 Midweek hotel stays, however, offer you more flexibility to pick dates to suit you – even when you book last minute.
 So take some stress out of booking your trip with a bit more freedom as to when you want to travel.
 Our Inverness midweek breaks are ideal for couples and families alike.
 And perfect also for group holidays to catch up with long-lost friends and family.
 Here, you can enjoy Scottish spa breaks, romantic packages, golf experiences and so much more.
 So, pick the perfect package for you and make more of your Highland trip.
 And we do advise to try and book a little further in advance so you have plenty of time to bag that day trip or activity too!
 Enquire about our availability here.

 2. Better rates